 An Oasis of shade and a micro-ecology within the desert.

 All the field lines emerge from the center of the points where the supporting pipes are grounded, forming funicular touch-points around which seating areas are allocated.

 Desert trees and shrubs are planted at the center of the pavilion to regulate the atmosphere of the interior.
 These funnels also act as ‘lightwells’ capturing natural daylight and channeling it into the space.

 The panels making up the outer shell are tessellated for maximum efficiency for 3D printing.
 These tessellated panels filter light into the space while ensuring a well-ventilated interior.
 At night, linear lighting fixtures aligned along the force field patterns create gentle ambient lighting within the interior.

 The Desert Pavilion is the outcome of combining ideas from the site with current building technologies.

-The structure is designed to form a space of shade from the heat of the desert during the day, and a place of celebration, storytelling and rest, at night.
-It serves as a welcoming hospitable shelter for today and a case study for inhabiting the arid landscapes of Mars in the future.
+The structure's design forms a space of shade from the heat of the desert during the day, and a place of celebration, storytelling and rest, at night.
+It serves as a welcoming, hospitable shelter for today and a case study for inhabiting the arid landscapes of Mars in the future.